 In addition to these commitments he also founded the rural touring scheme ‘Arts in Rural Gloucestershire’ (AIR in G) in 2000 and has worked for the charity since that time as Executive Director.
 He is also a founding member and Director of ‘Create Gloucestershire’ and has recently completed an MA in Social Media and at Birmingham City University; his research focused on crowdfunding for arts organisations.

-• Barbara Slack.
-Director Highlights Rural Touirng Scheme
+Director Highlights Rural Touring Scheme

 Co-opted Board members: